How to revise for your PSLE Math exam? Is there a best way to do it? What should I study?

 2. PSLE Math: Focus on the Right Areas

-Focusing on the right areas ensures that your child spends a balanced amount of time strengthening their foundation.
-This is a much better approach to helping them improve.
-Rather than demanding them to be equally good in all areas which might led to unneeded stress.
+Your child already has a lot to work with, so you shouldn’t overwhelm them with unnecessary practices on top of their workload.
+So, make sure that all of their math study sessions are targeted to their needs and learning gaps.
+Focusing on the right areas ensures that your child spends a balanced amount of time strengthening their math foundation.
+This effective study habit is also a much better approach to helping them improve instead of trying to focus on everything all at once.
+Demanding them to be equally good in all areas can lead to unneeded stress in the long term.

 3. Ensure Regular Practice